robamu-org/beaglebone-crosscompiling/README.md

 The [TCF agent](https://wiki.eclipse.org/TCF) allows comfortable Eclipse remote debugging and other features like a remote  file explorer in Eclipse.
-The following steps show how to setup the TCF agent on the Raspberry Pi and add it to the auto-startup applications.
+The following steps show how to setup the TCF agent on the BBB and add it to the auto-startup applications.
 The steps are based on [this guide](https://wiki.eclipse.org/TCF/Raspberry_Pi)